khawarmaliik/Learning/README.md

 3- Run "nodemon start" on command line.

-4- Start Postman Software
+4- Start Postman/(Or any other Testing Software).
 5- The rest API is deployed on port 3000

-6- To get Token you need to go to localhost:3000/api/login
+6- To get Access you need to go localhost:3000/api/login

-7- Once you get token copy that open a new tab in header paste token with Bearer token and go to localhost:3000/api/protected
+7- Use Post method on Postman/(or any testing software you're using) and write down email and password already hard coded

-8- Record is being already hard coded in json format
+8- If you've given right email and password it will show all the informatin of the person.